AlexandruBurlacu/MIDPS-labs/[lab1]/README.md

 To make it less geeky, it's equivalent to `.then` for JavaScript Promises.

 ## Act 2: The mighty Git
-First of all we have to install git `sudo apt-get install git` Configure global user name `git config --global user.name "Alex"` Configure global user email `git config --global user.email "alexburlacu96@gmail.com"` To initialize a directory you must run `git init`.
+First of all, we have to install git `sudo apt-get install git` Configure global username `git config --global user.name "Alex"` Configure global user email `git config --global user.email "alexburlacu96@gmail.com"` To initialize a directory you must run `git init`.
 Or you can clone an existing one `git clone <git@github.com:AlexandruBurlacu/MIDPS-labs.git>`, for example.